 Thus, how do you ensure that you are acquiring the correct lighting fixtures for your project?
-Having a Photometric Study before buying or installing your luminaires for a specific area or project, helps architects and lighting designers to know if the light is enough for a space.
+Having a Photometric Analysis before buying or installing your luminaires for a specific area or project, helps architects and lighting designers to know if the light is enough for a space.
 It can confirm luminosity, strength, light evenness, and more.
 It also allows cost understanding and allows electrical needs to be designed to build the most efficient lighting design for your location.

-What is a Photometric Study?
+What is a Photometric Analysis?

-Before we talk about the wonders this study does for your lighting project, we must understand what it is.
+Before we talk about the wonders this analysis does for your lighting project, we must understand what it is.
 It all boils down to the study of Photometry, which is the study of light as a whole.
 This concept was first introduced during the 1990s to study construction sites before work starts, using software simulations.

 Figure 1.
 Office space Photometric render showing lighting levels and CCT.

-This study is done by virtual simulations on Photometric software, using the layout of the area.
+This analysis is done by virtual simulations on Photometric software, using the layout of the area.
 The results are presented in a 5-20 pages report containing accurate charts, locations, and angles.
 The PDF report also offers graphical images and lists of foot-candles at different location points in the ground.

-When do you need a Photometric Study?
+When do you need a Photometric Analysis?